nextproject-sh/Ubuntu-LAMP/README.md

 ## Prerequisites

-- A server running a Debian-based distribution (e.g., Ubuntu)
+- A server running a Ubuntu
 - Root or sudo access to the server
 - A domain name pointed to your server's IP address